fbpx

 There are two broad types of eviction notices:

-• Without cause — In some places, you can issue a notice to vacate regardless of whether or not the tenant has violated the terms of your lease agreement.
+• Without cause — In some places, you can issue a notice to vacate regardless of whether or not the resident has violated the terms of your lease agreement.
 However, this only applies to month-to-month lease agreements — you generally can’t terminate a fixed-term lease without cause.

 Laws On Rent And Late Fees

 Some states have laws controlling the maximum amount of rent you can charge, as well as the maximum amount you can increase the rent at the end of each lease term.
-Each state also has laws around how much you can charge for fees on late rent payments
+Each state also has laws around how much you can charge for fees on late rent payments.

 Further Reading: How Does Rent Deposit Work?